pswild/dgen/dgen_os/notebooks/README.md

 `$ docker start postgis_1`

-3. Navigate to the directory containing your testing script.
+3. Navigate to the directory containing your testing notebook.

 `$ cd /path_to_dir/`